Recurring Series

 For example, if your weekly Thursday series falls on Thanksgiving, you can skip that date.
 The series will generate tournaments for every other Thursday as usual.

 If you need to take a longer break, you can pause the entire series.
-While paused, no new tournaments are generated.
+While paused, no new tournaments are generated automatically.
+You can still trigger manual generation if needed.
 When you are ready to resume, reactivate the series and it picks up where it left off.

 | Status | Behavior |